Fort McPherson: Forest Park/Fort Gillem Redevelopment

 The Forest Park/Fort Gillem Local Redevelopment Authority (LRA) primary development objectives were to stimulate economic growth, create a high-value redevelopment plan; improve education, quality of life, and the perception of the area and ensure one community.
 The redevelopment plan adopted was primarily light industrial and logistical, with a smattering of commercial, residential, and retail space.

 McPherson Redevelopment

-The McPherson Planning Local Redevelopment Authority (MPLRA) is the entity authorized by the Department of Defense to develop a plan for what will become of Fort McPherson.
-It is a multijurisdictional body representing surrounding communities impacted by the base closure.
+The McPherson Planning Local Redevelopment Authority (MPLRA) was the entity authorized by the Department of Defense after 2005 to develop a plan for what was to become of Fort McPherson after the base was closed.
+It was a multijurisdictional body representing surrounding communities impacted by the base closure.
 It bought the land for about $30 million.
 The MPLRA executive board approved a reuse plan in September 2007 with a science and technology park and a mix of shops, residences and office space: